Slamy/Wiki_MiSTer/Frequently-Asked-Questions.md

 ## I heard the DE10-Nano board uses subsidized components.
 Is MiSTer doomed if that stops?

-The DE10 Nano is broadly sold to universities and is available in larger supply than custom hardware made only for retro enthusiasts.
-In general, these development boards are manufactured and sold for a long time (the last generation DE1 board is still sold), so there is no reason to be concerned.
-Worst case, the work done in cores can be ported to other boards in the future.
-For now, the DE10-Nano remains the best and most cost-effective option, and MiSTer is a perfect fit for it as the boards are intended to introduce FPGA programming to a wider audience.
+No. The DE10-Nano is available in larger supply than custom hardware made only for retro enthusiasts.
+The work done on open-source cores can be ported to other boards if it ever becomes necessary.
+Many cores have already gone through several hardware platforms (Minimig, OneChipMSX, etc).

 ## I see a defect that some other people aren’t seeing.
 Should I get a different DE-10 Nano?